sophof/blaise/README.md

 All types except arrays are currently supported.
 Datamodels have only been tested as separate files, so datamodels within larger manipula or maniplus scripts for instance are not guaranteed to work.
+Datamodels from questionnaires are also mostly untested.
+Known limitations at this point are the NODK and NORF options, but there are likely to be more.

 In addition, an R dataframe can be forced to conform to a known blaise datamodel.
 For this to work variable names in the dataframe need to match the datamodel.